medge-tools/medge-map-editor/README.md

 # MEdge Editor

 With this addon you can export Blender scenes to a T3D file, which can be imported into UnrealEd.
+See `example.blend` for a complete setup.

 ## Dependencies